In CSS, adjacent margins can sometimes overlap. This is known as “margin collapse”, and it has a reputation for being quite dastardly.

 The empty space between the two margins stops them from collapsing, like a moat filled with hungry piranhas.

-Note that this is on a per-side basis.
+Like with the previous rule, this one operates on a per-side basis.
 In this example, the child's top margin could still collapse.
 But because there's some empty space below the child, its bottom margin will never collapse.

 Getting into scroll containers would be too large of a detour to tackle this scenario in this blog post, though it's something we cover in depth in my CSS course(opens in new tab)!